GlitchSlayed/ReMCPEDarkMode/README.md

 ![Main Menu](https://github.com/GlitchSlayed/ReMCPEDarkMode/blob/main/MainMenu.png?raw=true)

 ## Installation
-After building the game, merge these assets with you assets folder and overite them, then start the game and enjoy!
+After building the game, merge these assets with you assets folder and overwrite them, then start the game and enjoy!